 The totality of the Selkirk High School experience - our curriculum - evolves all the time as we work with students, parents and partners to provide the best and most rounded learning experience possible for our students.

-Our curriculum is founded on 3 areas of endeavour: Values, Qualifications and Golden Skills.
+Every student is on an Achievement Journey focused on 3 areas of endeavour: Values, Qualifications and Skills.

 Our Values in Action ethos is a distinguishing feature of Selkirk High School.
-Our shared values of Respect, Responsibility, Resilience and Relationships lie at the heart of all our efforts and are an explicit part of daily life at the school.
+Our shared values of Compassion, Courage and Integrity lie at the heart of all our efforts and are an explicit part of daily life at the school.
 Every individual in the school community is challenged to put our values into action in all they do, both at school and in their wider lives.

 We are also very proud of the academic and wider achievement of our students.
-We strive to ensure all students are ambitious and successful learners who achieve the widest range of relevant and high quality

-Qualifications and awards of which they are capable.
+We strive to ensure all students are ambitious and successful learners who achieve the widest range of relevant and high quality Qualifications and awards of which they are capable.